-It’s the most important meal of the day/night.
+The Best Breakfast Spots In Las VegasIt’s the most important meal of the day (or night).
 Here’s where to do it right.

-The large dining space and patio provides enough room for breakfast or lunch meals that turn into meetings, while the efficient takeout operation lets you grab a bagelwich or hot pastrami on rye to get you through the day.
-If you need a little sugar buzz to get you to dinner, try the Black and White Shake topped with the deli classic black and white cookie.
+The large dining space and patio provide enough room for breakfast or lunch meals that turn into meetings, while the efficient takeout operation lets you grab a bagelwich or hot pastrami on rye to get you through the day.
+If you need a little sugar buzz to get you to dinner, try the Black and White Shake topped with a classic black and white cookie.

 The Best Restaurants In Las Vegas

 Remember the joy you’d get as a child when you’d pass by a donut shop and see the neon “hot” sign glowing?
 That sign never disappointed, unlike your parents as they continued driving to your soccer practice.
 The Henry, located in The Cosmopolitan and open from 12am-2pm, can help you recapture that feeling of excitement.
 Get the made-to-order beignets with fresh lemon curd and the warm donuts with candied bacon, peanut butter glaze, and banana pudding dipping sauce.

 When you want to eat somewhere that will look nice in your inevitable Vegas photo dump, Cafe Breizh, an all-white, bright French cafe in Spring Valley (an area west of the Strip) is where you should go.
 It’s known for its long list of pastries (get the almond croissant and nutella brioche) and crepes, but if it’s a different kind of morning and you just finished hiking at Red Rock, you can come here for a lighter breakfast, too.

 The Hit List: New Las Vegas Restaurants To Try Right Now